rexcontrols/REXexamples/0122_UniPi/0122-26_Simple_Thermostat/README.md

 ============================

 This folder contains the source files for the demonstration project on using REXYGEN on the Raspberry Pi minicomputer with the UniPi extension board.

 In this example the UniPi is configured to act as a simple thermostat.
 The temperature is measured by the 1-Wire DS18B20 sensor and the onboard relay 1 is switched on and off with a hysteresis of 0.5°C.

-The measured temperature and status of the relay is recorded in the TRND blocks which allow displaying of the trends (graphs) in the *REXYGEN Diagnostics* diagnostic tool.
+The measured temperature and status of the relay is recorded in the TRND blocks which allow displaying of the trends (graphs).

 ## Timing of the project ##